emurze/architecture_and_design_patterns/docs/clean_architecture/ports_adapters/ports_adapters.md

 the application that uses a driver port.
 The driver port is a dependency of the driver adapter.

-Examples of driver adapters: a MVC web controller, a REST controller, an automated test framework, etc
+Examples of driver adapters: an MVC web controller, a REST controller, an automated test framework, etc

 #### Driven